-During 2021-22, Council worked directly with local sporting representatives and groups to develop the draft vision, guiding principles and key focus areas that would guide and inform this Strategy.
+Prior to public exhibition of the draft document, Council worked directly with local sporting representatives and groups to develop the draft vision, guiding principles and key focus areas that would guide and inform this Strategy.
 These were shared with the community to demonstrate what Council is committed to achieving and ensure Council's strategic direction for sport reflected community needs.
-Engagement ran from 18 October to 15

-November 2021 and as part of this engagement, information was also provided to the community regarding the scope and purpose of the Strategy.
+Preliminary engagement ran from 18 October to 15 November 2021 and as part of this engagement, information was also provided to the community regarding the scope and purpose of the Strategy.